MarioCatuogno/Clean-macOS/README.md

 1. Do a fresh install of macOS (version 10.15+)
 2. Sign in Apple Store with your iCloud account
-3. Open __Terminal.app__ and download the project with the following command `git clone https://github.com/MarioCatuogno/Clean-macOS.git ~/cleanMacOS`
+3. Open __Terminal.app__ and download the project with the following command `wget -P ~/ https://github.com/MarioCatuogno/Clean-macOS/archive/master.zip && unzip ~/master.zip -d ~/Clean-macOS`
 4. If you want to change the apps that will be installed edit the `Brewfile` file
-5. Launch the command `chmod 777 ~/cleanMacOS/cleanMacOS.sh`
+5. Launch the command `chmod 777 ~/Clean-macOS/Clean-macOS.sh`

 ## Installing

-Open __Terminal.app__ and run the following command `~/cleanMacOS/cleanMacOS.sh`, the following promtp will appear from which you can choose one of the options:
+Open __Terminal.app__ and run the following command `~/Clean-macOS/Clean-macOS.sh`, the following promtp will appear from which you can choose one of the options:

 <p align="center">
   <a href="https://github.com/MarioCatuogno/Clean-macOS">